anothertechs/insightfulscript/content/collections/crypto/shooting-star/index.md

 keywords: shooting,star,candlestick,pattern,candle
 ---

-# Shooting Star Candlestick Pattern
+# Understanding the Shooting Star Candlestick Pattern

-When you hear the term "Shooting Star," what is the first thing that springs to mind?

-Isn't a star approaching the earth's surface?

-But what does this have to do with Technical Analysis?

-A shooting star, on the other hand, is a [bearish](https://en.wikipedia.org/wiki/Candlestick_pattern) candlestick pattern with a long upper shadow and no bottom shadow.
+When the term "Shooting Star" is mentioned, many envision a celestial object descending towards the earth's surface.
+In the realm of Technical Analysis, however, a shooting star takes on a different meaning—it represents a bearish candlestick pattern characterized by a long upper shadow and the absence of a lower shadow.

-## What is Shooting Star Candlestick Pattern?
+## What Exactly is the Shooting Star Candlestick Pattern?

-A [bearish](https://en.wikipedia.org/wiki/Candlestick_pattern) candlestick with a long upper shadow, little or no lower shadow, and a little true body at the period's low is known as a shooting star pattern.
-It appears after a period of upward movement.
+The shooting star candlestick pattern is identified by a bearish candlestick with a significant upper shadow, minimal or no lower shadow, and a small real body near the period's low.
+This pattern typically emerges after a period of upward movement in prices.
+Specifically, it occurs when a security opens, experiences substantial upward momentum, but ultimately closes near its opening price.
-A shooting star candlestick pattern, to put it another way, is a type of candlestick that occurs when a security opens, advances significantly, and then finishes the day near the open.

-A shooting star candlestick pattern must appear during a price gain to be labeled a shooting star.
-Furthermore, the distance between the day/period's highest price and the opening price must be more than twice the size of the shooting star's body.
-Below the genuine body, there should be little to no shadow.
+To be classified as a shooting star, this pattern must manifest during a price advance, and the distance between the highest price of the period and the opening price should be more than twice the size of the shooting star's body.
+Additionally, there should be little to no shadow below the real body of the candlestick.

 ![Shooting  Star ](./shooting-star.webp "Image Source learnpriceaction")